Morwenn/cpp-sort/doc/writing-sorter.md

-Using such a soft error mechanism instead of a hard one will make it possible to use your sorter together with `hybrid_adapter` (provided you specialized `sorter_traits` accordingly) so that you can make it fallback to a generic sorting algorithm when a collection not handled by your sorter is given to it:
+Using such a soft error mechanism instead of a hard one will make it possible to use your sorter together with `hybrid_adapter` (provided you specialized `sorter_traits` accordingly) so that you can make it fallback to a generic sorting algorithm when a collection not handled by your sorter is given to the aggregate:

 ```cpp
 // This sorter will use couting_sorter if a collection